shakeel-faiz/FF/12Dec-26/01-safetensors.md

 ## What is Safetensors?

-Safetensors is a new serialization format developed by a Hugging Face.
-It is like a special way to save and retrieve big and complicated data chunks called tensors, which are crucial in deep learning.
-Deep learning involves working with lots of data, and sometimes dealing with these big data pieces can be tricky.
-Safetensors helps make it easier and more efficient to handle these large and complex data parts when working with deep learning.
+Safetensors is a new serialization format developed by a Hugging Face; it is like a special way to save and retrieve big and complicated data chunks called tensors which are crucial in deep learning; deep learning involves working with lots of data and sometimes dealing with these big data pieces can be tricky; Safetensors helps make it easier and more efficient to handle these large and complex data parts when working with deep learning.

 ## What is Safetensors file?